<img src="//bat.bing.com/action/0?ti=5104607&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 Individual 401(k) - Hassle Free Retirement

-An Individual 401(k) allows the business owner complete control.
+An individual 401(k) allows the business owner complete control.
 You may act as both the employee and employer.
 Contributions can be made in both capacities and the plan is not subject to discrimination testing since there are no rank-to-file employees.

 Health Savings Account (HSA) Contribution Limits